-On September 29, 2016, the Company closed the private placement contemplated by the securities purchase agreement (the "Purchase Agreement"), dated September 15, 2016, between the Company and certain institutional and accredited investors in which the Company received gross proceeds of \$30.0 million (the "Private Placement").
+In September 2016, the Company closed the private placement contemplated by the securities purchase agreement (the "Purchase Agreement"), dated September 15, 2016, between the Company and certain institutional and accredited investors in which the Company received gross proceeds of \$30.0 million (the "Private Placement").
 The net proceeds after deducting placement agent fees and other transaction-related expenses was \$27.6 million.
 At the closing, the Company issued 2,596,059 shares of the Company's common stock at a per share price of \$2.25 and 24,158.8693 shares of the Company's newly-created Series A Convertible Preferred Stock ("Series A Preferred Stock"), which are convertible into approximately 10,737,275 shares of common stock.
+As of December 31, 2017, there were 4,605.6533 shares of Series A Preferred Stock outstanding, which remain convertible into 2,046,957 shares of the Company's common stock.
 As part of the Private Placement, the investors received warrants to purchase up to 13,333,334 shares of the Company's common stock at an exercise price of \$2.25 per share.
 The placement agent for the Private Placement, H.C.
 Wainwright & Co.
 LLC ("HCW"), and certain of its affiliates were also granted warrants to purchase 133,333 shares of the Company's common stock at an exercise price of \$2.25 per share in exchange for the services provided by HCW.
 The placement agent warrants were considered a financing cost of the Company and included in warrant expense within the consolidated statements of operations.

 The warrants include a cashless-exercise feature that may be exercised solely in the event there is no effective registration statement, or no current prospectus available for, the resale of the shares of common stock underlying the warrants as of the six-month anniversary of the closing of the Private Placement.
 Upon a fundamental transaction, the holders of the warrant may require the Company to purchase any unexercised warrants in an amount equal to the Black-Scholes value of the option.
 A fundamental transaction is defined as a merger, sale of assets, sale of the Company, recapitalization of stock and a sale of stock whereby any owner after the transaction would own greater than 50% of the outstanding common stock in the Company.
 The warrants became exercisable following approval of the Private Placement by our stockholders in the fourth quarter of 2016 and expire five years after the date of such stockholder approval.
 The Company determined the warrants are classified as a liability on the consolidated balance sheet because they contain a provision whereby in a fundamental transaction (as described above), the holder can elect to receive either the amount they are entitled to on an as-if-exercised basis or an amount based on the Black-Scholes value of the warrants at the time of the fundamental transaction.
 At the issuance date, the warrants were recorded at the fair value of \$30.7 million and approximately \$0.4 million excess of the fair value of the liability recorded for these warrants over the proceeds received was recorded as a charge to earnings in the third quarter of 2016 and is included in warrant expense within the consolidated statement of operations.
-In connection with the Private Placement, the Company incurred expenses of \$3.1 million in warrant expense within the consolidated statements of operations.
+In connection with the Private Placement, the Company incurred \$3.1 million in warrant expense within the consolidated statements of operations.